bentung12/cross-sim/applications/dnn/torch/tiny_imagenet/README.md

 ## ⚙️ Setup

-1. Download the PyTorch branch of this repository
+1. Download the PyTorch branch of this repository.
 2. Refer to the repository ![home page](../../../../readme.md) for necessary packages.
-3. Place the Tiny ImageNet dataset in "applications/dnn/data"
+3. Download the Tiny ImageNet dataset to "applications/dnn/data".
-4. Process the Tiny ImageNet dataset
+4. Process the Tiny ImageNet dataset.

  ```bash
   python TIN_dataset/TIN_DataSet_Parser.py